 If you're looking for a new role while still employed, you have the luxury of being selective.
 Prioritization is key - determine your ideal role, industry, company size, and location, and only apply to companies that fit your preferences.

-While looking for a new role while you have a job is totally doable, keep in mind that all good things require effort!
+While looking for a new role while you have a job is doable, keep in mind that all good things require effort!
 Plan ahead and set aside time for your search each week.
 Perhaps Monday evenings are dedicated to researching, Wednesday evenings are for applying, and Sundays are for interview prep.
+If working remotely, take advantage of the extra time you would be spending if you had to go into the office.
+Wake up an hour earlier and set up calls or time to research and apply to new positions.
 The more organized you are, the more seamless the process will be.
 In the long run, the time you put into your job search will be worth it.

 If you're looking to save time, Vettery can be a great resource.
 Once you create a profile, companies send interview requests based on your background and preferences.
 You can stay focused on your current job while companies apply to you.